Low Calorie Waffle Recipes

 Craving a guilt-free breakfast?
 Try these fiber-rich waffles made with whole wheat flour.
 They are healthy and low in calories.
 Each serving has just 230 calories, making them perfect for your health goals.

-Our whole grain waffles recipe makes 8-9 waffles.
-They have a 4.8 out of 5 stars rating from 81 reviews.
-Each waffle has 28g of carbs, 9g of protein, and 7g of fiber.
-They are both filling and nutritious.
+Our whole grain waffles recipe makes 8-9 waffles that are about 1 inch thick.
+Each waffle has 28g of carbs, 9g of protein, and 7g of fiber so they are both filling and nutritious.

 Ingredients for 8 Waffles